kbengine/kbengine.github.com/docs/installation.md

 		Download and install the latest version of: http://dev.mysql.com/downloads/windows/

-		If the Windows then add the following code to make my.ini Mysql case sensitive
+		If the Windows then add the following code to make my.ini Mysql case sensitive.
+		On the command line (SC QC MySQL|find ".ini") to view the my.ini file directory.

 		[mysqld]
 		lower_case_table_names = 0